WTLX: History

 By the mid-2000s, the station eliminated the hot talk and concentrated on an all-sports format, with both national and Wisconsin-based programming.
 On January 1, 2009, WTLX became a network affiliate of ESPN Radio, whose programming had been airing in Madison on rival station 1070 WTSO.
 Along with that affiliation change, WTLX's city of license moved from Columbus, 27 miles northeast of Madison, to the Madison suburb of Monona.

 According to Jason Wilde on an episode of "Wilde & Tausch" from December 21, 2021, the radio studio when he joined ESPN Madison was located on Regent Street under the Regent Apartments.
 The address was 1402 Regent Street in Madison, a block east of Camp Randall Stadium.
 The same episode of "Wilde & Tausch" also mentions that previous to Pinckney Street the radio studio had been located at the WISC-TV studios at 7025 Raymond Road on the southwest side of Madison.
 Since January 2022, the station has operated out of the American Family Insurance SPARK Building located on E. Washington Ave in downtown Madison.

 In December 2024, Good Karma announced that Milwaukee Brewers baseball broadcasts would move from rival sports station WOZN 1670 AM to WTLX.
 The move would take effect with the 2025 Major League Baseball season.
-WTLX's sister station, WTMJ 620 AM in Milwaukee, is the flagship station on the Milwaukee Brewers Radio Network.
+WTMJ 620 AM in Milwaukee, is the flagship station on the Milwaukee Brewers Radio Network.